Suhira17/Scalable-User-Driven-Architecture/README.md

 ## Abstract

--The architecture is designed to provide a scalable, secure, and resilient environment for hosting a web application that can handle varying levels of user demand.
+- The architecture is designed to provide a scalable, secure, and resilient environment for hosting a web application that can handle varying levels of user demand.
 It uses a combination of computing, storage, database, and security services from AWS to ensure that the application remains available and responsive.

 ## Steps